Tamulavage/UDPClientSend/README.md

  Change local IP address to the IP address that will recieve the UDP.
 Add your wifi infomration in a file called secrets.h

- This was tested out sending to a pythonapplication on a RPI
+ This was tested out sending to a python application on a RPI